ninjasphere/sphere-factory-reset/factory-package/src/README.md

 Ninja Sphere Factory Build Package
 ==================================

-This directory contains the media required to support the construction of Ninja Spheres by the Innocomm factory.
+This directory contains the media required to support the firmware flashing of Ninja Spheres by the Innocomm factory.

 A manifest of all files is found in the file called factory.manifest.
 This file contains the SHA1 hash of each file in the distribution and can be used to check that a complete set of files with known contents has been received.